fakeck/DuckieTown/README.md

 `$ cd src/user_code/project`
 `$ pip install -r pip_requirements.txt`

-## How to develop
+## :hammer_and_wrench: How to develop
 **Always list the pip installed environment in pip_requirements.txt.**
-Keep everthing in SI unit.
+:balance_scale: Keep everthing in SI unit, e.g., m, rad, sec.

 Always read robot_name from env instead of hardcode it in the node script:
 ```